Canadian

 The vertebrae (the bones of the spine) rest on the pelvis.
 So a tilted pelvis could, in turn, cause the vertebrae to become misaligned.
 A previously straight spine (below left) may become crooked and misaligned (below right), a condition known as scoliosis.
 Such a deformity may compress nerves as they leave the spine, causing further nerve dysfunction.

-More commonly, and most importantly for patients with ulcerations on the foot, sensory neuropathy may experience a lack of sensation, or numbness.
+More commonly, and most importantly for patients with ulcerations on the foot, sensory neuropathy may experience sensory loss--a lack of sensation, or numbness.

 This, too can become profound.
 Many doctors in the wound care field can relate stories of having found needles, pins, thumbtacks, and nails in the foot without the patient noticing.

-And the author has had several patients pull their feet out of their shoes and leave a toe behind, without noticing anything amiss.
+And the author has had more than one patient pull their foot out of their shoes and leave a toe behind, without noticing anything amiss.

 In many cases, amputations can be performed in the neuropathic patient, without the need for anesthesia, so profound is the neuropathy.